tjake/cassandra/guide_8099.md

 them as they will often have resources to clean (like an OpOrder.Group to close or files to release).

-The read path mainly consists in getting atom and partition iterators from sstables and memtable and merging, filtering and transforming them.
+The read path mainly consists in getting unfiltered and partition iterators from sstables and memtable and merging, filtering and transforming them.
 There is a number of functions to do just that (merging, filtering and transforming) in `AtomIterators` and `PartitionIterators`, but there is also a number of classes